ooichianni/Intel_SD_Training/Readme_sd_training.md

 >set_scan_signal

 $\textcolor{green}{\text{Additonal Repo:}}$
-1.Other configurations of scan chains:
+1. Other configurations of scan chains:
 -Test power is a serious problem in the scan-based testing.
 DFT-based techniques and X-filling are two effective ways to reduce both shift power and capture power
 -In order to reduce test power and keep the defect coverage, there is a paper on <Scan chain configuration based X-filling for low power and high quality testing>
 -In this paper mentioned that the scan chain configuration tries to cluster the scan flip-flops with common successors into one scan chain, in order to distribute the specified bits per pattern over a minimum number of chains.
 > Can refer part of the details on the paper: https://digital-library.theiet.org/content/journals/10.1049/iet-cdt.2008.0163